-There's a significant amount of emerging research to suggest vitamin D may help with specific health conditions.
+There's also a lot of emerging research to suggest vitamin D may help in specific health conditions.

 Although vitamin D is essential for every age, it may be especially important for babies and children to get a sufficient amount.
 This is because vitamin D can helps maintain optimal calcium levels to support the growth and development of healthy teeth and bones in young children.

-Children who don't get enough vitamin D may be at risk of developing osteomalacia - the softening of the bones.
-Osteomalacia can lead to bowing of the bones, particularly of the larger bones (such as leg bones).
+Children who don't get enough vitamin D may be at risk of developing softening of the bones, which in turn can lead to bowing of larger bones, such as the legs.5

 Making sure you get enough vitamin D for bone health isn't limited to just children, it is also important for the elderly.
 One study looked at the effects of vitamin D supplementation in combination with low-level exercise among the elderly and found that this combination was effective at reducing falls in the elderly participants.6